aspose-total/Aspose.Total-Products/total/en/python-net/conversion/msg-to-dotx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MSG to DOTX?</h2>

+MSG is a file format used by Microsoft Outlook to store emails, contacts, tasks, calendar items, and other data.
+It is a proprietary format and is not supported by other email clients.
+DOTX is a Microsoft Word template format that is used to create documents with a consistent look and feel.
+It is a more versatile format and can be used by other applications.
+Therefore, it is often necessary to convert MSG files to DOTX format for better compatibility.

-For a Python developer, who is trying to add a MSG to DOTX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word DOTX format.
+<h2>How Aspose.Total Helps for MSG to DOTX Conversion?</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the conversion process.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs, which can be used to convert MSG files to DOTX format.
+The process involves two steps.
+Firstly, the MSG file is loaded using Aspose.Email for Python via .NET and rendered into HTML.
+Secondly, the HTML is loaded using Aspose.Words for Python via .NET and saved into the respective DOTX format.
+This makes it easy for developers to convert MSG files to DOTX format using Python.

 {{% /blocks/products/pf/feature-page-summary %}}